-in which case scons will stay in the top-level directory while reading all SConscript files.
+By default, scons changes its working directory to the directory in which each subsidiary SConscript file lives while reading and processing that script.
+This behavior may be disabled by specifying an argument which evaluates false, in which case scons will stay in the top-level directory while reading all SConscript files.
 (This may be necessary when building from repositories, when all the directories in which SConscript files may be found don't necessarily exist locally.)
-You may enable and disable this ability by calling SConscriptChdir() multiple times.
+You may enable and disable this ability by calling SConscriptChdir multiple times.

 '''

-env = Environment()

-SConscriptChdir(0)
+SConscriptChdir(False)

 SConscript('foo/SConscript') # will not chdir to foo

-env.SConscriptChdir(1)
+SConscriptChdir(True)

 SConscript('bar/SConscript') # will chdir to bar

 '''

-SConsignFile([name, dbm_module])

-env.SConsignFile([name, dbm_module])
+SConsignFile([name, dbm_module]) env.SConsignFile([name, dbm_module])